korlibs/korge-fleks/README.md

 ## Fleks version

-Fleks ECS version needs to be updated in the kproject file `libs/fleks.kproject.yml`:
+Fleks ECS version needs to be updated in the kproject file under `fleks/kproject.yml`:

 ```
 [...]